lhelms2/howto_rtd/docs/source/style.rst

 A list should have a least 3 items; if less than 3, use paragraphs.

-Use sentence case.
+Lists should use sentence case.

-List items can be full sentences or phrases, but consistency should be maintained within the list.
+List items can be phrases or full sentences, but consistency should be maintained within the list.

 Use :ref:`bullet` for items when the order does not matter.